 Park University is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools, (KAN214F), 30 N. LaSalle St., Suite 2400, Chicago, IL, 60602; (312) 263-0456.
-The State of Missouri Department of Elementary and Secondary Education, PO Box 480, Jefferson City, MO 65102; (573) 751-3469 has approved the academic standards of Park University's teacher education programs.
-The Master of Business Administration and Master of Healthcare Administration programs are accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
-The Master of Social Work (MSW) program has been approved by the CSWE Commission on Accreditation at its February, 2015 meeting to enter the second year of Candidacy.
-The MSW Program at Park University earned full initial accreditation at the February, 2016 meetings of the Council on Social Work Education (CSWE) Commission on Accreditation (COA).
+The State of Missouri Department of Elementary and Secondary Education, PO Box 480, Jefferson City, MO 65102; (573) 751-3469 has approved the academic standards of Park University for teacher education and other school professional programs.
+The Master of Business Administration, Master of Healthcare Administration, and Master of Public Administration programs are accredited by the Accreditation Council for Business Schools and Programs (ACBSP). the Master of Social Work program is fully accredited by the Council on Social Work Education (CSWE), 1701 Duke St., Suite 200, Alexandria, VA, 22314.
+Masters of Public Administration Program is pursuing accreditation by the Network of Schools of Public Policy, Affairs, and Administration (NASPAA), 1029 Vermont Ave., NW, Suite 1100, Washington, DC., 20005-1029